The Worshipful Company of Hackney Carriage Drivers

 The new Company of Hackney Carriage Drivers ‘Progress Award Scheme’

-This year there will be a new award scheme launched to celebrate student progress.
-The top 3 students in each year group who have made the most ‘progress’ no matter their starting point will be awarded cash prizes at the end of the autumn term, with a total value of £900.
+This year there will be a new award scheme launched to celebrate pupil progress.
+The top 3 pupils in each year group who have made the most ‘progress’ no matter their starting point will be awarded cash prizes at the end of the autumn term, with a total value of £900.

 The Head Girl being presented to HRH at the granting of the Company’s Royal Charter.

-The Company organised a Gliding trip for the top 10 science students.
+The Company organised a Gliding trip for the top 10 science pupils.

-3 Students labelling blood samples they took on a trip to The Barber Surgeons Hall to understand the world of Medicine with leading practitioners.
+3 pupils labelling blood samples they took on a trip to The Barber Surgeons Hall to understand the world of Medicine with leading practitioners.

-30 art students took part in creating a huge display depicting the role that the trades of the Livery played in World War 1.
+30 art pupils took part in creating a huge display depicting the role that the trades of the Livery played in World War 1.
 This artwork was then displayed in The Guildhall Art Gallery for 3 months.
-An enormous credit to these year 8 students.
+An enormous credit to these year 8 pupils.

 Associate Head Teacher Pinar Taze accepting a cheque from the Master at the Founders Day lunch in the City where the Head Boy and Girl were also able to experience a formal city luncheon.